Prakash3008/House-Auction/README.md

 # House_Auction
 An house auction system using c++

+A special auction is held for the penthouse.
-This system is not complete and has a lot of bugs.....
+This system is not complete and has a lot of bugs..... which can be fixed